 As most people that have used DotNetNuke have discovered the EventLog table can become a very troublesome hindrance on the performance side of a site.
 Enabling the Event Log Buffer helps reduce the effects of a large EventLog, however, the best policy is to clean the EventLog on a regular basis.

 I do this one of two ways.
-On my own sites I have an SSIS package within SQL Server that truncates the table every 24 hours.
-On client sites I utilize my Scheduled SQL Jobs module to keep a 7 day rolling history of the EventLog data.
+On my own sites, I have an SSIS package within SQL Server that truncates the table every 24 hours.
+On client sites, I utilize my Scheduled SQL Jobs module to keep a 7-day rolling history of the EventLog data.
 The key here is that we MUST keep the event log small.

 Skin Selection and Menu Provider

 The next item of consideration is a multi-part consideration.
 I focus on finding CSS based skin layouts that utilize third party menu components such as Telerik and Css NavMenu.
-With a simple skin change to sites I have noticed page load times that have reduced by over 50%.
+With a simple skin change to sites, I have noticed page load times that have reduced by over 50%.

 Finding a good designer that creates well laid-out skins with third party menu providers has been a key performance enhancement, at least in the page.
 I have NOT benchmarked these numbers though since DNN 4.6.2, so the core menu provider might have better performance.

-As a last step, if I really need to get the most performance out of a site I will tend to lean towards Snapsis PageBlaster as a good option.
+As the last step, if I really need to get the most performance out of a site I will tend to lean towards Snapsis PageBlaster as a good option.
 I currently use PageBlaster on this site only and have had very good luck with it, although when configuring the module you must be careful to test all functionality first.
 This was another change that once implemented I noticed very visible performance improvements.